Rhubarb Custard Pie

 How to Crimp a Pie Crust

-Forming a proper edge for your pie crust is about more than just looks: It helps it become sturdy enough to stay intact as it bakes and keep from crumbling when being sliced and served.
+Forming a proper edge for your pie crust is about more than just looks: It helps it become sturdy enough to stay intact as it bakes and keeps it from crumbling when being sliced and served.

 1. Trim edges: Using kitchen shears, trim around crust, leaving a 1/2-inch overhang.